The Gospel of Jesus Christ - What Paul Preached

 Scripture warns about those who fear men more than they fear God.
 In the final judgment, God will see many who were afraid - who clung to human authority and human systems out of fear, instead of clinging to His Son.

-If you see the apostle Paul in the next life, what do you think he will say about the “gospel of the kingdom” introduced by Norman James in the 1970s?
+If you see the apostle Paul in the next life, what do you think he will say about the “gospel of the kingdom” created by Norman James in the 1970s?

 And most importantly, when you see Jesus Christ, where will you be able to say your trust really rested?